Hamsa1913/holbertonschool-printf/README.md

-Custom printf  Project Overview
+Custom printf- Project Overview

 This project focuses on creating a simplified custom implementation of the C standard library function printf.
-The main objective is to understand how formatted output works internally how the format string is parsed, how variadic arguments are processed, and how each specifier is handled manually using low-level system calls.
+The main objective is to understand how formatted output works internally - how the format string is parsed, how variadic arguments are processed, and how each specifier is handled manually using low-level system calls.

 Our _printf currently supports the following conversion specifiers: